minprog/pyprog/opdrachten/week2/orakel/index.md

 > "Yes...!"
 > "Is.."
 > "Yes...!!!...?"
-> "Forty-two," said Deep Thought, with infinite majesty and calm."
+> "Forty-two," said Deep Thought, with infinite majesty and calm.
 >
 > --- The Hitchhiker’s Guide to the Galaxy, Douglas Adams